 Inspiration Behind the Menu

 Take readers beyond the cuisine “type” with a deeper dive behind what makes the chef tick with their menu development.
-From family recipes (the secret spices blended into great grandma’s Sunday sauce) to creations that utilize unique ingredients discovered during travel, to a chef’s love of foraging.
+From family recipes (secret spices in grandma’s Sunday sauce), to unique ingredients discovered abroad, to a chef’s love of foraging.
 These types of examples can provide a more personal connection and appreciation to the menu offerings.

 One-of-a-Kind Dishes and Plating